bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/deploy-an-application.md

 If you apply the correct design principles, applications deployed on the OpenShift platform can avoid many of the common types of outages that  would be unavoidable if working with legacy infrastructure.
 See the [Application Resiliency Guidelines](/automation-and-resiliency/app-resiliency-guidelines) page for more information about these principles.

 ## Multi-node deployment
+It is highly recommended to utilize a Stateless architecture for deployment than a Stateful deployment.

 ## Resource Tuning
 [Application Resource Tuning](/application-resource-tuning)